isaacrlevin/presencelight/README.md

    ![Profile Image](static/profile.png)

 The application "polls" the Presence Api at a configured value, whican you can set bewteen 1 and 5 seconds on the Settings page.
 This means that the light and app will update based on your Teams presence with a slight delay.

+### Broadcasting to Lights

+There are three main ways to currently update your lights using PresenceLight

+ - Updating with Teams Presence (status)
+ - Syncing with your Windows 10 Theme
+ - Setting a fixed color using color picker

+You can only do one of these at a time, so if you for instance are syncing with Teams, choosing anohter option will sign you out of Teams.
+This will happen with the other options as well.

 ## Customize Icons